libp2p/js-libp2p/src/peer-store/README.md

 - `addressBook.delete()`
 - `addressBook.peers()`

-It is important pointing out that the API methods which return arrays of data (`set`, `get`, `getMultiaddrsForPeer`) shuld return the `multiaddr` property of the `multiaddrInfo` and not the entire `multiaddrInfo` as the remaining data should be used internally.
+It is important pointing out that the API methods which return arrays of data (`set`, `get`, `getMultiaddrsForPeer`) should return the `multiaddr` property of the `multiaddrInfo` and not the entire `multiaddrInfo` as the remaining data should be used internally.
 Should we consider having two datastructure instead?

 Further API methods will probably be added in the context of multiaddr `ttl` and multiaddr confidence.